Israel - Desert Eco Building

 - Volunteer preparation and travel directions to the program

 - Expert advice for travelling around Israel during and after your volunteer placement

 - Walking tour of Jerusalem, including the Old City and the famous Machane Yehuda market

-- 1 night dorm accommodation and breakfast (private rooms available for extra price)
+- 1 night dorm accommodation and breakfast (private rooms are available for an additional fee)

 The GoEco orientation will begin at 10:00 AM on arrival day.
-The next morning, volunteers will travel to the volunteer project with public transportation.
+The next morning,you will travel to your volunteer project via public transportation.
 Full travel details to Jerusalem and the project will be provided upon registration.

 Volunteer Work and Contribution

-Volunteers will mainly assist with the construction and maintenance of the eco village.
-Volunteers and staff will use earth found in the surrounding area.
-Volunteers will learn different techniques to mold the Earth and sustainable materials to create the following:
+You will mainly assist with the construction and maintenance of the eco village by using earth found in the surrounding area.
+Building a structure can take up to half a year due to the process of first building the frame from wood, then packing it with hay and covering it with three layers of mud.
+You will learn different techniques to mold the earth and how to use sustainable materials to create the following:

 - Eco cabins